screeps/docs/source/contributed/earlyEnergyManagement.md

 ### Remote Mining
 Remote mining is harvesting energy in neighboring unclaimed rooms.
-* Harvesting additional remote sources will drasticly increase the amount of energy harvested by your bot.
+* Harvesting additional remote sources will drastically increase the amount of energy harvested by your bot.
 * Mining in remote rooms will be different to local mining:
-* You can not build Links to substitude your carriers.
+* You can not build Links to substitute your carriers.
 * The distance your carriers will need to travel is considerably longer.
     * Roads should to be built and maintained to save some MOVE parts.
 * If you reserve the remote room, the sources will hold more energy.
-But be careful: CLAIM bodyparts are expensive.
+But be careful: CLAIM body parts are expensive.
 The farther away the remote controller is, the more energy you will need for the claimers.
 It is usually worth it though.
 * You can not use your Towers to protect your creeps from Invaders.
     * You will need to set up a guard system for remote mining of neighboring rooms.
 In regular intervals NPC invaders will spawn.
 If ignored, a lot of energy will be lost replacing your miners & carriers.
 You will need to regularly check those rooms for invaders and send a guard if you found any.